dealingwithit/fabric/WELCOME.md

 it **dogfooding** — and we'd like to help you do the same by teaching everyone to code, even if just a little.

-To this end, we decided to investing in our community by running [the #learning channel][learning] for anyone who'd like to build something for themselves (or others!) — we're always around to answer questions and provide resources for your journey.
+To this end, we decided to invest in our community by running [the #learning channel][learning] for anyone who'd like to build something for themselves (or others!) — we're always around to answer questions and provide resources for your journey.
 Come say hello!